 Nancy Loo is an Emmy Award-winning journalist who joined WGN-TV as a Reporter and Fill-in Anchor on June 1, 2010.
 Nancy brings an extensive background of international reporting to WGN-TV, having worked as a reporter and anchor in Hong Kong, Tokyo, New York City, and Chicago.
 Nancy’s career took her on news assignments to England, China, Japan, Taiwan, North and South Korea, Thailand and the Philippines.
-In addition to her TV credits, Nancy maintains her own blog “Big Tiny World” on the WGN site.
-She is also adept at social media, actively engaging viewers through Twitter, Facebook, Instagram and Google+ and was named the Chicago Social Media Person of the Year in 2013.
+In addition to her TV credits, Nancy was among the first journalists to actively engage viewers through social media.
+You can find her on Twitter, Facebook, and Instagram.
+In 2013, she was named Chicago Social Media Person of the Year.

 Before joining the WGN news team, Nancy was an anchor/reporter at Fox Chicago News where she earned a 2004 Emmy nomination for her series “Chicago’s Coolest Cribs” which featured unique homes in the Windy City.
 Before moving to Chicago in 2001, Nancy was an Anchor/Reporter for WABC-TV in New York, where she earned three Emmy Award nominations.
 Her team won the Emmy for Best Morning Newscast for a show in which she actually kept delivering the news through labor contractions.